Fellowship Heroes Tier List

 Mara

 Mara does some of the best damage in the game right now.
-Their AoE burst is very good, but more importantly their single target is the best.
-This makes their overall damage profile extremely valuable.
+Mara's AoE burst is very good, but more importantly her single target is the best.
+This makes Mara's overall damage profile extremely valuable.
 This Hero can output some absurd numbers, complimenting her complexity and skill expression well.

 Elarion